rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 - Setting EnableReadCache=1 will cause application data requests to first return use any cached data it finds that meets the aging criteria.
 -  If cache is enabled for read it is used in two modes.

-1) ActiveCache can be set to expire after a breif period. i.e. if you dont expect motus.org data to update more than once a day, you might set the active cache to expire after several hours.
+1) ActiveCache can be set to expire after a brief period. i.e. if you dont expect motus.org data to update more than once a day, you might set the active cache to expire after several hours.
 1) InactiveCache uses the same cached data files, but allows for a much longer timeout.
 The idea here is if  networking is lost, or if motus.org is unavailable due to maintenance etc. you may still want the application to show cached data even if it is much older (days or weeks?)

 ```